asenicos/MST/README.md

 Accuracy for congruent:  98.61%

-Accuracy for noncongruent:  93.06 %
+Accuracy for incongruent:  93.06 %

 ### Additional statistics with R: